eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

 The *Metamodel information* section allows you to specify the input metamodel of your new module file, either from the list of registered metamodels or directly by URI.
-You can also specify the input type of the sample template that will be creted inside this module file.
+You can also specify the input type of the sample template that will be created inside this module file.

 Once you have filled in all required information, you can either click *Finish* to create the project in the workspace or use the **Add** button at the lower end of the *module files* section to add more initial modules to this project.